X

 In 2021, 2022, and 2023, Danny was named one of the 500 leading plaintiff employment and civil rights lawyers in the United States by LawDragon.
 He has been identified as a “Rising Star” by SuperLawyers for labor and employment law in Washington, DC, in each year since 2018.

-Danny is a senior editor of the leading treatise on the Railway Labor Act.
+Danny is a senior editor of the leading treatise on the Railway Labor Act, and he has published articles on topics including labor law preemption and public sector collective bargaining.
 He is a member of the state bars of New York and the District of Columbia, and he is admitted to practice in trial courts and appellate courts around the country.

 Danny lives in DC with his wife, Roxanna, and their son.